Natural Alternatives to Ozempic

 2. Resistant Starch

-• “Rice-zempic”?
-No. The idea of "Ricezempic"—a play on words combining "rice" and "Ozempic" (a GLP-1 agonist)—suggests that drinking water from soaked rice might be a way to consume resistant starch, possibly mimicking some effects of GLP-1 agonists like Ozempic.
-However, water that has had rice soaked in it contains almost no resistant starches.
+Avoid “Rice-zempic”.
+"Rice-zempic"—a viral social media trend that plays on words combining "rice" and "Ozempic" (a GLP-1 agonist)—suggests that drinking water from soaked rice might be a way to consume resistant starch, possibly mimicking some effects of GLP-1 agonists like Ozempic.
+But don’t be fooled.
+Water that has had rice soaked in it contains almost no resistant starches.

 2. Fermented Foods and Probiotics: